INXS: From "Simple Simon" to Shabooh Shoobah

 Murphy and the band were not entirely convinced that Opitz could produce an entire album that would attract international interest, so before recording their third album Pengilly, Hutchence, and Andrew Farriss visited the United Kingdom and USA, with a view to selecting a suitable producer, only to find that no one they wanted was available and that most people advised them that Opitz's work on their single was as good as they could wish for.

-To complete the band's contract with DeLuxe Records, INXS produced their first compilation album, INXSIVE, released in early 1982 for the Australian market only, featuring highlights from the band's first two studio albums, related B-sides, and two non-album singles.

-In mid-1982 they began recording at Rhinoceros Studios with Opitz.
+In mid-1982, INXS began recording at Rhinoceros Studios with Opitz.
 In October 1982, Shabooh Shoobah was released internationally on Atlantic/Atco Records, peaking at No. 52 on the US Billboard 200 and No. 46 on the Hot Pop Albums chart.
 In Australia it peaked at No. 5 and remained in the albums charts for 94 weeks.
 The single "The One Thing" brought them their first Top 30 hit in United States peaking at No. 30 on 28 May 1983, It was also a Top 20 hit in Canada, and peaked at No. 14 in Australia on 23 August 1982.
 "One Thing" was their first video to air on the fledgling MTV and significantly added to the ultimate success of the single.

-13 February 1983, saw INXS play the Stop The Drop nuclear disarmament concert to 14,000 at the Myer Music Bowl in Melbourne, alongside Midnight Oil, Colin Hay, Redgum and Goanna.
-It was simulcast on Australian TV by Channel 10 and Radio 2MMM.

-INXS undertook their first US performance in San Diego in March 1983, to a crowd of 24 patrons.
+INXS undertook their first US performance in San Diego in March 1983 to a crowd of 24 patrons.
 Their first tour was as support for Adam and the Ants, then support for Stray Cats, The Kinks, and Hall & Oates followed by The Go-Go's.
 INXS played alongside many of their contemporaries on New Wave Day in May 1983 at the US Festival in Devore, San Bernardino, California.
 During that time, their co-manager Gary Grant relocated permanently to New York City to ensure a continual presence in the northern hemisphere.
 The band remained on the road in the US for most of the year, including support for Men at Work and by mid-1983 were headlining venues such as The Ritz in New York.